 The always evolving use of computers and the internet has presented new, often unanticipated, tools and consequences in the world of criminal law and civil practice.
 Once something is sent over the internet, whether as simple as a text message or as demonstrative as a pornographic movie, it is out in cyberspace forever and may become evidence in a trial.
 Even what is “deleted” can be recovered from a computer’s “hard drive” by the use of sophisticated technology.

-On-line communications are often intended to be anonymous, e-mails and attachments are often open to mistake or misinterpretation.
-Our attorneys start with the presumption that the client is innocent and that the government cannot prove that they committed any offense.
-Three types of cases are appearing with increasing frequency:
+Online communications are often intended to be anonymous, emails and attachments are often open to mistake or misinterpretation.
+These types of events are often investigated:

-1. Online Sex Solicitations: Introductions in “chat rooms” develop into allegations of attempted sexual assault; adult and child pornography may be sent over the Internet and, indeed, the mere receipt and unexplained retention of images can be prosecuted.
+2. Online sex solicitations: Introductions in “chat rooms” develop into allegations of attempted sexual assault; adult and child pornography may be sent over the internet and, indeed, the mere receipt and unexplained retention of images can be prosecuted.